psi29a/unsf/README.md

  * You want a convenient way of substituting patches or reassigning banks of instruments by editing GUS config files
  * You need to modify patches by changing amplitude, stripping envelopes, or make other changes that can easily be done by attaching options in config files.

-License: MIT License (Expat)
+License: CC0 - 1.0

 History
 =======

 unsf.c is derived from the Allegro tool pat2dat.c, and uses, presumably, the part of that program which was written originally by George Foot.
 Also, some code is adapted from routines in sndfont.c.
+All of which was original under the Allegro "beerware" license.